A treatment of the Cauchy--Schwarz inequality in $C^*$-modules: A nested sequence of inequalities

-\begin{remark} Suppose that ${\mathscr A}=\Bbb C$, i.e.~that ${\mathscr X}$ is a semi-inner product space.
+\begin{remark} Suppose that $\A=\Bbb C$, i.e.~that ${\mathscr X}$ is a semi-inner product space.
 Then for each $z \in {\mathscr X}$ the spectrum $\sigma(\ip{z}{z})$ is a singleton, so $f_1(\ip{z}{z})=0$.
 Hence, in this situation, the sequence of inequalities from Theorem \ref{induct} terminates already at the first step.
 In other words, Theorem \ref{induct} reduces then to Theorem \ref{p1}.
 Therefore, Theorem \ref{induct} gives us a new (possibly finite) sequence of inequalities only if the underlying $C^*$-algebra is different from the field of complex numbers. \end{remark}

-In the rest of the paper we shall show that the sequence $(p_m(a))$ that emerged from the proof of Theorem \ref{induct} has some interesting properties.
 Let us first consider the case from the preceding proposition, when the sequence of the inequalities is finite.
 The following result is interesting in its own.
-If $a \in {\mathscr A}$ is such that $f_M(a)\not =0$ and $f_{M+1}(a)=0$ for some $M \in \Bbb N$, we show that, roughly speaking, $p_M(a)$ is the inverse of $a$.
+If $a \in \A$ is such that $f_M(a)\not =0$ and $f_{M+1}(a)=0$ for some $M \in \Bbb N$, we show that, roughly speaking, $p_M(a)$ is the inverse of $a$.